openedx/edx-documentation/en_us/data/source/internal_data_formats/discussion_data.rst

   * count = total votes cast.
   * point = net vote, now always equal to up_count.

 A user only has one vote per ``Comment`` or ``CommentThread``.
-Though it's still written to the database, the UI no longer displays an option to downvote anything.
+Although a downvote can still be written to the database, the UI no longer displays a downvote option.

 **************************
 CommentThread Fields